egenerse/master-thesis/content/introduction.typ

 === Reengineer the Apollon Codebase Using Modern React

-The first objective is to replace the outdated class-based React architecture with modern functional components, using *React Flow* as the core rendering and layout engine.
+The first objective is to replace the outdated class-based React architecture with modern functional components, using React Flow as the core rendering and layout engine.
 This transformation improves maintainability, supports modular development, and creates a solid foundation for future extensions.
 While modernizing the internals, we preserved a key architectural idea from the original Apollon: exposing the diagram editor through a central class interface that can be embedded into any host application.

 - *Proofs of Concept and Technology Evaluation*
   We explored alternative approaches with Angular and evaluated diagramming libraries.
 The final design is based on React Flow and functional React after testing custom node rendering, edge handling, and drag/drop behavior.

-- *Creation of the `ApollonEditor` Interface Class*
+- *Creation of the ApollonEditor Interface Class*
-  Similar to the original Apollon, our implementation includes a core class `ApollonEditor` that serves as the main integration layer between the library and external consumers (e.g., the standalone web app or Artemis).
+  Similar to the original Apollon, our implementation includes a core class ApollonEditor that serves as the main integration layer between the library and external consumers (e.g., the standalone web app or Artemis).
 It follows the same pattern of injecting the React application into a target HTML element.
-The class exposes a stable API for consuming applications, including methods such as `subscribeToModelChange`, `getModel`, `setModel`, `exportAsSVG`, and `sendBroadcastMessage`.
-While users can interact directly with the canvas to modify diagrams through touch or mouse events, the `ApollonEditor` class enables external systems to programmatically control, observe, or synchronize diagram state providing a clean interface for embedding and extending the tool.
+The class exposes a stable API for consuming applications, including methods such as subscribeToModelChange, getModel, setModel, exportAsSVG, and sendBroadcastMessage.
+While users can interact directly with the canvas to modify diagrams through touch or mouse events, the ApollonEditor class enables external systems to programmatically control, observe, or synchronize diagram state providing a clean interface for embedding and extending the tool.

 - *State Management with Zustand*
   We replace Redux and Saga with Zustand for simpler, modular, and more performant global state handling.